How to Help Your Child Adjust to Kindergarten Without Tears

 Stage Two – adaptation period.
 The protective mechanisms of the psyche are placed on standby, the child begins to communicate with the teacher and with other children, participating in games, but still misses their parents and often enquires about them.
 At this stage, the baby is just beginning to get used to the new set of rules, so they may violate them and refuse to comply with some requirements of the teacher.

-A number of factors have an impact on how long the child will be getting used to the new environment.
+A number of factors have an impact on how long the child will get used to the new environment.
 Let’s discuss the main ones.

 1. The age of the child